finbourne/sample-notebooks/README.md

 | `master`  | ![Daily build](https://github.com/finbourne/sample-notebooks/workflows/Daily%20build/badge.svg) ![Build and test](https://github.com/finbourne/sample-notebooks/workflows/Build%20and%20test/badge.svg) |
 | `develop` | ![Build and test](https://github.com/finbourne/sample-notebooks/workflows/Build%20and%20test/badge.svg?branch=develop) [view builds](https://github.com/finbourne/sample-notebooks/actions/workflows/main.yml?query=branch%3Adevelop) |

+## Contributing

+We welcome contributions from our community.
+See our [contributing guide](docs/CONTRIBUTING.md) for information on how to contribute to the Sample Notebooks repository.
 ## Running the Notebooks in Jupyterhub for your LUSID domain

 Authentication is handled automatically; see https://support.lusid.com/knowledgebase/article/KA-01829/en-us